-A “hot spot” is an area of inflamed, irritated and infected skin.
-The infection can have a bad odor and a discharge which matts up the hair coat over the affected area.
+A “hot spot” is an area of inflamed, irritated, and infected skin.
+The infection can have a bad odor, and a sticky discharge which matts the hair coat over the affected area.

-The potential causes of a hot spot are prolonged dampness of the skin leading to irritation and infection, irritating agents in contact with the skin such as harsh shampoos or chemicals, and/or underlying skin diseases such as allergies.
-Some breeds seem more predisposed to hot spots such as Golden Retrievers, but any breed can be affected.
+The potential causes of a hot spot are prolonged dampness of the skin leading to irritation and infection, irritating agents in contact with the skin (such as harsh shampoos or chemicals), and/or underlying skin diseases such as allergies.
+Some breeds, such as Golden Retrievers, seem more predisposed to hot spots.
+However, any breed can be affected.

-The affected area needs to be shaved to remove crusting and allow affected skin to be treated most effectively.
-The area should continue to be cleaned at home twice daily with diluted Betadine (iodine), gently patted dry, and a topical medication applied sparingly.
-Betadine is an antibacterial and antifungal which is much milder and less painful on the skin than either alcohol or hydrogen peroxide.
-Oral antibiotics should be given at home with meals as directed.
-Please monitor for any stomach upset, vomiting or diarrhea, which can occur with antibiotic, use and call the clinic with any problems.
-If your pet received a steroid injection today to reduce swelling and pain, he/she may drink, eat and urinate more frequently for a short period of time- so please be patient with them if any “accidents” in the house occur!
+The area needs to be shaved to remove crusting and allow affected skin to be treated most effectively.
+The area should continue to be cleaned at home twice daily and a topical medication applied as directed.
+Oral antibiotics should be given with meals as directed.
+Antibiotics can cause stomach upset, appetite loss, vomiting, and/or diarrhea, so please watch for any of these signs and call the clinic with any problems.
+If your pet received a steroid injection today to reduce swelling and pain, he/she may drink, eat, and urinate more frequently for a short period of time- so please be patient with them if any “accidents” occur in the house!